Long-Distance Relationship Scams: How to Avoid Being Conned

 It has become an issue because there are so many scams out there.
 This makes online dating feel more like a dance through an active minefield rather than a journey to finding love.

-To help you protect yourself, we’ve listed the five most common long-distance relationship and online dating scams and tips on how to keep yourself safe.
+To help you protect yourself, we’ve listed the five most common long-distance relationship scams and tips on how to keep yourself safe.

 1. The ‘I’m in trouble, please send me some money’ scam

-It is the oldest trick in the book and here’s how it goes:
+It is the oldest trick in the book when it comes to dating someone online long distance, and here’s how it goes:

 It usually starts innocently – you meet someone online, they are the picture of perfection, and they tick every box you have.
 As can be expected in such accelerated situations, falling in love is more or less inevitable.